IPLC - Take the Lead on Your Emotions

 Have you ever experienced feeling overwhelmed with emotions or thoughts, and when you shared it with another person, you heard the response: "Calm down, let's just take a big breath."
 When I heard people saying that, I couldn't stand it.
 Why?
 Because when people tell me to take a big breath, it feels like I don't have a choice: they are making me do something that makes me feel out of control.
 I don't feel like taking a big breath; I want to express my emotions my way.
 Not their way.

 Here is what I do believe: taking a big breath is not about calming down.
 Taking a big deep breath is about a moment of Pause.
-Taking a deep breath is an intentional option for me to take a moment to pause ask myself what I need and choose between
+Taking a deep breath is an intentional option for me to take a moment to pause, ask myself what I need, and choose between

 • Do I want to stay and keep my emotions and thoughts leading me?